Demethylation

 Demethylation is the chemical process resulting in the removal of a methyl group (CH3) from a molecule.
 A common way of demethylation is the replacement of a methyl group by a hydrogen atom, resulting in a net loss of one carbon and two hydrogen atoms.

 The counterpart of demethylation is methylation.

 In biochemistry

-In biochemical systems, the process of demethylation is catalyzed by demethylases.
-These enzymes oxidize N-methyl groups, which occur in histones and some forms of DNA:
+Demethylation is relevant to epigenetics.
+Demethylation of DNA is catalyzed by demethylases.
+These enzymes oxidize N-methyl groups, which occur in histones, in lysine derivatives, and in some forms of DNA.